 We are continuously reviewing our curriculum with the view of fully engaging our learners in relevant, interesting geographies.
 We place a strong emphasis on fieldwork since we feel that these opportunities are an essential part of a pupil’s geographical education.
-Currently we run a number of ALDs (Advanced Learning Days) for all Key Stages including trips to Kew Gardens, Bedford, Birmingham and London.
-We are also planning to offer a residential trip to Iceland for Year 12 students this year.
-There are also Geography PLCs (Personal Learning Challenges) that operate on a Wednesday afternoon and currently we offer Orienteering and GIS (Geographical Information Systems) to students in all year groups.
+Currently we run a number of ALDs (Advanced Learning Days) including trips to Kew Gardens, Hunstanton, Birmingham and London.
+Post-16 students also enjoyed a five day residential in Wales and a very successful fieldtrip to Iceland.

 In September 2012, the Geography Department was awarded the Geographical Association’s Secondary Quality Geography Mark (SGQM) in recognition of our work.

 Our reapplication was successful in June 2015 and we will now hold the award until 2018.